ravarmaa/rtech-exam/README.md

 Okay It works now, having positive integer as the first number makes the robot move in one direction and negative value in the other direction.

 The movement is not continuous, though.
+This should be fixable with ros time and periodic publishing.